moq-wg/moq-transport/draft-ietf-moq-transport.md

 for that namespace.

 An UNSUBSCRIBE_NAMESPACES negates the effect of a SUBSCRIBE_NAMESPACES.
-It does not prohibit the receiver from sending further ANNOUNCE messages.
+It does not prohibit the receiver (publisher) from sending further ANNOUNCE messages.
 The receiver of a SUBSCRIBE_NAMESPACES_OK or SUBSCRIBE_NAMESPACES_ERROR should forward the result to the application, so that it can make decisions about further publishers to contact.
 A publisher MUST send exactly one SUBSCRIBE_NAMESPACES_OK or SUBSCRIBE_NAMESPACES_ERROR.
 The subscriber SHOULD close the session with a protocol error if it detects receiving more than one.

 ## ANNOUNCE

 A publisher MAY send ANNOUNCE messages to any subscriber.
 An ANNOUNCE increases the likelihood of a subsequent successful SUBSCRIBE or FETCH.

+If a publisher is authoritative for a given namespace, or has received an ANNOUNCE for that namespace from an upstream publisher, it MUST send an ANNOUNCE to any subscriber that has subscribed to ANNOUNCE for that namespace or a superset of that namespace.

+If a subscriber is subscribed to ANNOUNCE for a subset of that namespace, the publisher MUST send an ANNOUNCE for the specific subset.

-It SHOULD send an ANNOUNCE if it has received a SUBSCRIBE_ANNOUNCES for that namespace, or a superset of that namespace.
-However, a publisher SHOULD NOT send an ANNOUNCE advertising a namespace equal to, or a subset of, a namespace for which the receiver sent an earlier ANNOUNCE (i.e. an ANNOUNCE ought not to be echoed back to its sender).
+A publisher MAY send the ANNOUNCE to subscribers that have not subscribed to ANNOUNCE for the namespace, or a subset or superset thereof.

+However, a publisher SHOULD NOT send an ANNOUNCE advertising a namespace equal to, or a subset of, a namespace for which the subscriber sent an earlier ANNOUNCE (i.e. an ANNOUNCE ought not to be echoed back to its sender).

 An UNANNOUNCE message negates the meaning of an ANNOUNCE, although it is not a protocol error for the subscriber to send a SUBSCRIBE or FETCH message anyway.